infiniwave/infiniwave/README.md

 I'm also the main developer at [Nextania](https://nextania.com), an open source project I created.
 Nextania services typically use TypeScript and Rust.
 It would be greatly appreciated if you are interested in helping.

-You may contact me at infiniwave@nextflow.cloud.
+You may contact me at infiniwave@nextania.com.

 <!--
 **infiniwave/infiniwave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.